michael-irvin/Opt2Q/docs/topic_guides/calibrating_experiments.rst

 ...     etc.

 Some optimizers (e.g. `PSO`_) prohibit the additional arguments.
 The Opt2Q :class:`~opt2q.calibrator.objective_function`
-decorator provides a work-around by accepting these arguments before presenting to the optimizer.
+decorator provides a work-around by accepting these arguments for use within the objective function before presenting to the optimizer.

 .. _PSO: https://github.com/LoLab-VU/ParticleSwarmOptimization